Interactive Networking Activities for Experiential Networking [100+ people]

 Give it a low-friction entry point

 The easier it is to start, the more people will join.
-That's one of the reasons Jam Bingo works so well — there's no app to download, no card to pick up, no pen to find.
-Someone sees others scanning a QR code, gets curious, scans it themselves, and suddenly they're playing.
+That's one of the reasons Jam Bingo works so well for large groups.

 A small prize goes a long way

-You don't need anything extravagant — a bottle of wine, a gift card, or even just a public shout-out at the end of dinner.
+You don't need anything extravagant.
+A gift card, a bottle of wine, or even just a public shout-out at the end of the event works.
 A small incentive for the first person to complete their prompts gives the competitive types a reason to dive in early, which pulls the rest of the room along with them.

 How you launch the activity matters more than the activity itself.
-If you mumble the instructions between courses while half the room is distracted, participation will be low.
-If you frame it with energy — 'Before we get into the main course, we're doing something fun that's going to make tonight a lot more interesting' — people lean in.
+If you're not clear with the instructions, participation will be low.
+If you frame it with energy: "Let's network!
+We're doing something unique that's going to make networking a lot more interesting," people will be keen to participate.

 Keep the explanation under 60 seconds.
 Tell them what they're doing, why it's worth their time, and what they win.
 Then get out of the way and let the game do its job.

-The best networking activities disappear into the evening.
-By the end of the night, guests aren't saying 'that was a fun game' — they're saying 'I had such a great conversation with someone I never would have talked to otherwise.'
+The best networking activities get people saying 'I had such a great conversation with someone I never would have talked to otherwise.'
 That's the goal.